-52. FAO-Led Consultations (focused on FAO-led project activities):
+50. FAO-Led Consultations (focused on FAO-led project activities) for the inception, preparation and implementation stage YFSRRP:

 As was planned to conduct an inception workshop and stakeholders' consultations and update this SEP document and develop a common understanding of the project vision, objectives, components amongst the stakeholders and project team before on-ground implementation of the project starts across the country.
 The workshop will set the foundation to strengthen partnerships amongst the stakeholders and project staff and provide an opportunity to better understand the positive and negative impacts of the project, including the E&S management approach.
 The inception workshop was organized in two-steps.
 The first step focuses on project teams and partners, while the second step focuses on the wider stakeholders that have direct and indirect roles in project implementation.
 The participants raised their concerns and thoughts about the project implementation and to overcome the previous gaps in the previous projects.